The Korean Skincare Routine

 Step 4: Serum

 Serums are like thicker, more powerful essences.
 They work to treat skin issues as well.
 Serums are one of the most important steps in the Korean skincare routine.
 At this step, you can use more than one serum if you have multiple issues you want to treat.
 Just wait 1-2 minutes between each serum so that they have time to soak into the skin.
+It is easiest to use your hand for applying it.
+Gently tap the product into your skin.

 Step 5: Eye Cream/Spot Treatments